eduardo-schork/video-streaming-service/README.md

 - [ ] CRUD users
 - [ ] Auth provider
 - [ ] Transform into monorepo
-- [ ] Separe all packages and transform into microservices
+- [ ] Split all packages and transform into microservices